The Career & Technical Scholarship (CTS) application is open until Tuesday, October 24, 2023 at 9 p.m. PST.

 How will I be told if I got the scholarship or not?

 Check your email!
-Recipients will hear from us via email, asked to accept the scholarship and complete an online orientation.
+Recipients will hear from us via email.
+You will be asked to accept the scholarship and complete an online orientation.
 Make sure to type your email accurately and add info@waopportunityscholarship.org to your list of trusted senders.

-You can reapply if you aren’t selected but continue to meet the eligibility criteria!
+You can reapply if you aren’t selected if you continue to meet the eligibility criteria!

 How are recipients selected?